informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Antibodies.md

     * _PI Review_ (ready for internal approval), or
     * _Submitted_ (ready for Hub review).
 Your data will **not** be viewable publicly until approved for _Release_ by the Hub.
 [For a complete description of the Curation Process, click here.](/docs/curation-workflow)
   * _Principal Investigator_: Choose the name of your project's contact PI.
-  * _Consortium_: Make sure you indicate whether this is from the RBK or GUDMAP consortium.
+  * _Consortium_: Make sure you indicate whether this is from the ATLAS-D2K consortium.

 * Note: If you are creating multiple antibody test records, you may click the `+` button (under the `Submit Data` button) to copy over the record form.
 Each time you click `+` will display a copy of the most recent form that you can edit as needed.